 The primary goals of the expedition were:

-1) recovery of 6 moorings carrying physical oceanographic (Woodgate & Peralta Ferriz -NSF) and whale acoustic (Stafford) instrumentation.
-These moorings were deployed in the Bering Strait region in 2019 and 2020 from the Norseman II.
+1) recovery of 3 moorings carrying physical oceanographic (Woodgate & Peralta Ferriz) and whale acoustic (Stafford) instrumentation.
+These moorings were deployed in the Bering Strait region in 2021 from the Norseman II.
 The funding for the physical oceanographic components of these moorings comes from NSF-AON.

-2) deployment of 3 moorings in the Bering Strait region, carrying physical oceanographic (Woodgate & Peralta-Ferriz) and whale acoustic (Stafford) instrumentation.
-The funding for the physical oceanographic components of these moorings comes from NSF-AON.
+2) deployment of 3 moorings in the Bering Strait region, carrying physical and biogeochemical oceanographic (Woodgate & Peralta-Ferriz) and whale acoustic (Stafford) instrumentation.
+The funding for the physical and biogeochemical oceanographic components of these moorings comes from NSF-AON.

 5) collection of accompanying ship’s underway data, viz. surface water temperature and salinity, ADCP velocity data and meteorological data (Woodgate & Peralta-Ferriz),